kingsleyiwuchukwu/alx_be_python/README.md

 - Task Description:

 For this task, you are to write a Python script that calculates the area of a rectangle.
 The area of a rectangle is found by multiplying its length by its width.

+## Convert Hours to Seconds

+- Objective:

+  Demonstrate understanding of variable assignments and arithmetic operations by converting a given number of hours into seconds.

+- Task Description:

+For this task, write a Python script that converts a specific number of hours into seconds.
+This task reinforces the concept of arithmetic operations within a practical context.